codedmachine111/APS/index.md

 **Market Benefits**: Efficient data storage, Continuous playback on all devices.

 **Design techniques and algorithms:**
-1. **Huffman coding:** Greedy technique
+- **Huffman coding:** Greedy technique
    - **Time Complexity:** O(nlog(n)) where n is number of unique characters.
    - **Space Complexity:** Linear [O(n)], for storing Huffman tree and encoded data.
 [View Implementation](https://www.geeksforgeeks.org/huffman-coding-greedy-algo-3/)

 #### 2. Directed Acyclic Graph (DAG) for transcoding pipeline
 Different creators have different video processing requirements.
 Some might add a custom thumbnail, watermarks or upload a high definition video whereas others do not.
-Tu support these processing pipelines and maintain parallelism a DAG model can be used which defines tasks in stages so that they can be executed parallely or sequentially.
+To support these processing pipelines and maintain parallelism a DAG model can be used which defines tasks in stages so that they can be executed parallely or sequentially.
 These tasks can be scheduled using Topological sort.
+A resource manager can be used for managing the efficiency of resource allocation.
+It needs to have 3 queues: the "Task queue" which a priority queue that contains the tasks to be executed; the "Worker queue" which is also a priority queue that contains information about worker utilization; and the "Running queue" that contains information about currently running tasks and workers.
+The task scheduler picks

 **Challenges**: Allocation of available resources.

 **Market Benefits**: Efficient resource management, Minimized cost.

 **Design techniques and algorithms:**
-1. **Topological Sort for DAGs:** DFS based solution
+-  **Topological Sort for DAGs:** DFS based solution
    - **Time Complexity:** O(V+E) where V represents number of tasks and E represents the dependencies/ edges of DAG.
    - **Space Complexity:** O(V).
 The extra space is needed for the stack.
+-  **Priority queues** Min/Max heap, C++ std::priority_queue
+   - **Time Complexity:** O(logN) for insertion and deletion (push and pop)
+   - **Space Complexity:** O(N)

+#### 3. Routing the data
+The data packets of the video need to flow through several nodes including servers, data centers, CDNs and several network core components before it reaches the viewer's device.
+To find the most optimal path to route the data, the network can be abstracted as a graph where each node represents a network device, an edge between two connected devices represents the link with a cost associated with it.
+The link-cos (edge weight) can be decided based on various factors like bandwidth, financial costs, congestion, etc. The Dijkstra's algorithm can be used here to find the shortest path from a source node to all other nodes on the network, minimizing latency at all stages by avoiding congested routes.
+If the network topology is fairly stable, the Floyd-Warshall algorithm can also be used to create a matrix of shortest path (for all node pairs) as a pre-compute for faster lookups in routing.

+**Challenges**: High traffic, Fluctuating network conditions.

+**Market Benefits**: Reduced latency, Cost savings.

+**Design techniques and algorithms:**
+-  **Dijkstra's Algorithm:** Priority queue
+   - **Time Complexity:** O((V+E)logV) where V represents number of vertices/nodes and E represents the edges/links of the graphs.
+   - **Space Complexity:** O(V) for storing distances.
+-  **Floyd Warshall** Dynamic programming approach
+   - **Time Complexity:** O(V^3) where V is the number of vertices in the graph.
+   - **Space Complexity:** O(V^2), to create a 2-D matrix that stores the shortest distance for each pair of nodes.

 ### References
 - [YouTube Market Stats](https://www.simplilearn.com/youtube-marketing-stats-article)